amitpend/personal-creditcard-analysis-dashboard/README.md

 # Personal Finance: Credit Card Analysis Dashboard using GCP

-This code gets triggered when a Credit Card transaction file gets loaded to the Cloud Storage bucket.
+This code is the Cloud Function which gets triggered when a Credit Card transaction file gets loaded to the Cloud Storage bucket.

 The code then parses the data and loads the transactions into the BigQuery table